bravehart84/Personal-Capital/README.md

                                               No need to submit the form.
  There is also a HTML report available in the 'reporters' folder.

- Thank you once again, if you have any questions, or need me to add anything to the code, I'm available and would be happy to respond to your request!
+ Thank you once again, if you have any questions, I'm available and would be happy to respond to your request!